 At the beginning of each school year my goal is for my students to have fun and enjoy reading!
 My first reading lesson is to teach them that reading is MAKING MEANING.
 My students learn that they can read a story by reading the words AND/OR by reading the pictures.
 BUT… if they are reading the words and not making meaning… well, THAT’S NOT READING!!
 That’s just saying words!!

-how to write an essay on a film
+how to write a biology thesis proposal

 My very first mini-lesson every year goes something like this…